The Truth About Effectiveness and Usefulness Of Mnemonics In Learning

 “A type of reactivity in which individuals modify or improve an aspect of their behavior in response to their awareness of being observed“

-It’s very hard to generalize such results to other settings
+It’s tough to generalize such results to other settings

-This is a very unusual experience which raises the question – how do this novel experience and settings really affect their behavior and memory?
+This is a very unusual experience that raises the question – how do this novel experience and settings really affect their behavior and memory?

 Still, lab research is better than no research at all.